Colors (Flow song)

-"COLORS" is FLOW's eleventh single.
+"Colors" (stylised as COLORS) is the eleventh single by Japanese rock band Flow.
 The A-Side was used as the first opening theme song for Code Geass.
 It reached #2 on the Oricon charts in its first week and charted for 16 weeks.

 Track listing

 Cover version

-Cover by fictional rock band Afterglow (CV.
-Ayane Sakura) was added as a playable song in the smartphone rhythm game BanG Dream!
+Cover by fictional rock band Afterglow (Voiced by Ayane Sakura) was added as a playable song in the smartphone rhythm game BanG Dream!
 Girls Band Party! on December 11, 2021, featured FLOW as a guest performer.